Industrial Maintenance Technician Training

 Industrial Maintenance Technician Courses

-The courses in our Industrial Maintenance programs are designed to build your knowledge from the ground up.
-Our Electrical & Industrial Maintenance Technology program focuses on automation and electrical related courses, including:
+The courses in these programs are designed to build your knowledge from the ground up.
+No prior experience is required.
+Our course topics include (courses may vary by campus and program):

 Industrial maintenance technicians perform maintenance and repairs on various types of machines.
 On any given day, they may perform diagnostics, clean and lubricate machinery or test damaged parts to determine if they need replacing.

-Within this industry, there are different career avenues that can be pursued by skilled technicians.
-Most of our grads start out prepared to work as entry-level technicians or in other entry-level roles.
-As with any industry, over time, you may be able to advance in your career with experience and hard work.
-Some entry-level and advanced roles include:
+Our grads are prepared to pursue entry-level roles.
+As with any industry, over time, technicians may be able to advance in their careers with experience and hard work.77 Some entry-level and advanced roles include the following:

 Entry-level